kashish-girdhar/js/README.md

 # js
-A code repo from javascript.
+A code repo for javascript.